opensearch-project/project-website/_posts/2024-03-25-Announcing-Data-Prepper-2.7.0.md

 ## AWS Secrets Manager support

 Data Prepper now supports [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as an extension plugin applicable to pipeline plugins (source, buffer, processor, sink).
-Users are allowed to configure the AWS secrets extension through extensions in data-prepper-config.yaml.
+Users are allowed to configure the AWS Secrets Manager extension through `extensions` in `data-prepper-config.yaml`.

 The following example shows how you can configure your secrets: